 On the short walk to my suite, we wander past a beautiful pool that hangs over a precipice.
 “You won’t be swimming,” my hostess informs me.
 When I ask why, she tells me gently that bathing in cold water is not advised during a cleanse.
 This is just one of the many discoveries I’ll make on my brief journey.

-One World’s beating Heart.
+One World’s Beating Heart.

 Forbidden Pools and Personal Journeys.

-FOMO kicks in but rather than upsetting me, it inspires me.
-The next few days is even more encouraging as I talk to lovely people dressed in everything from robes to monk-like pyjamas, who tell me their stories.
+FOMO kicks in, but rather than upsetting me, it inspires me.
+The next few days are even more encouraging as I talk to lovely people dressed in everything from robes to monk-like pyjamas, who tell me their stories.
 Many come back every year, some twice yearly and tell me this is the best, and most affordable, ayurvedic retreat they’ve found anywhere in the world.
 They all have shining eyes and big smiles, they are young and old, and they are all lovely, interesting and smart.
 That says a lot to me.

 About One World.